aaronvan/Movie-Data-Getter/README.md

 Technical Breakdown
 -	User enters the movie title.
--	getAPISearchString() converts the movie title into a OMDb search string.
+-	getAPISearchString() converts the movie title into a OMDb search string URL.
--
+-	Creates a URL connection to the database and opens the connection.
+-	Creates an input stream to the data file
+-	Writes to the data file in JSON format for eventual parsing

 API Information
 The OMDb API is used to obtain movie information.
-Data queries via internet browswer are made in this format: http://www.omdbapi.com/?t=[Movie+Title]&apikey=[users API key].
+Data queries via internet browser are made in this format: http://www.omdbapi.com/?t=[Movie+Title]&apikey=[users API key].
-For example, a search for “Saving Private Ryan is: http://www.omdbapi.com/?t=Saving+Private+Ryan&apikey=e88d2fb1 The data is returned in either JSON or XML format.
+For example, a search for “Saving Private Ryan is: http://www.omdbapi.com/?t=Saving+Private+Ryan&apikey=e88d2fb1 The data is returned in JSON format.
+XML format is optional.